lokioh/Fortuna/README.md

 <!-- FEATURES -->
 ## Features

+- configuration forms
+- Loading
 - fingerprint authentification
 - 3 main views (Home, Stats, Settings)
 - Add a new deposit
 - Add a new expense
 - see stats about your money management
+- see evolution of your income in the home view

 <!-- NON OPERATIONAL -->
 ## Non Operational

-- In the home view, the scroll view showing the details about each of your expense isn't working
 - In the setting view, the add schedule operation isn't working

 <!-- FUTURE IMPROVEMENTS -->